withings-sdk/withings-sdk-sample-android/README.md

 # Withings Android SDK Sample

-> This is to illustrate how to integrate the Withings SDK to your Android App
+> The snippets on this page show a simple, light-touch integration of the Withings SDK to your Android App

 # Android Withings SDK